News & Events

 Barking, Dagenham and Ilford Circuit

-We are a friendly family of nine churches and one community centre: Barking, Ilford, Goodmayes, Gantshill, Barkingside, The Drive, Seven Kings, Beacontree Heath and Old Dagenham Methodist Churches and Grange Hill Methodist Church Project.
+We are a friendly family of eight churches and one community centre: Barking, Ilford, Goodmayes, Gantshill, Barkingside, The Drive, Beacontree Heath and Old Dagenham Methodist Churches and Grange Hill Methodist Church Project.
 We serve communities across Barking, Dagenham and Ilford with membership that spans all ages.
 Our members come from many different countries and backgrounds and we aim to help everyone feel at home.
 We are part of the wider Methodist Church in Britain and belong to London District of the Methodist Church.
 The Circuit oversees, supports and resources local churches in living out our mission and calling.
 Our Circuit office is located at Beacontree Heath Methodist Church.
 Methodist Circuits are also grouped into Districts, and this Circuit comes under the London District (headquarters in Westminster).

 Our Vision